meghapsimatrix/wildmeta/cran-comments.md

 ## Resubmission

 This is a resubmission.
-This is a minor release which adds parallel processing capabilities to run cluster wild bootstrapping.
+This release adds parallel processing capabilities (using the future and future.apply packages) to run cluster wild bootstrapping.

 ## Test environments